alan-turing-institute/prompto/README.md

 - [`Settings`](src/batch_llm/settings.py): this defines the settings of the the experiment pipeline which stores the paths to the relevant data folders and the parameters for the pipeline.
 - [`Experiment`](src/batch_llm/experiment_processing.py): this defines all the variables related to a _single_ experiment.
 An 'experiment' here is defined by a particular JSONL file which contains the data/prompts for each experiment.
 Each line in this folder is a particular input to the LLM which we will obtain a response for.
 - [`ExperimentPipeline`](src/batch_llm/experiment_processing.py): this is the main class for running the full pipeline.
 The pipeline can be ran using the `ExperimentPipeline.run()` method which will continually check the input folder for new experiments to process.
-- [`BaseModel`](src/batch_llm/base.py): this is the base class for all models.
-Each model should inherit from this class and implement the `query` method which will query the model's API and return the response _and_ (more importantly) an `async_query` method.
+- [`AsyncBaseModel`](src/batch_llm/base.py): this is the base class for all models.
+Each model should inherit from this class and implement the `async_query` method which will (asynchronously) query the model's API and return the response.
 The `ExperimentPipeline` class will then call this method for each experiment to send requests asynchronously.

 When a new model is added, you must add it to the [`MODELS`](src/batch_llm/models/__init__.py) dictionary which is in the `models` module.
 This dictionary should map the model name to the class of the model.